About Us

 We offer family education programs throughout the year, with a major annual event each spring.

-Join us for Second Night of Passover Seder, Sukkot, Hannukah, Purim, Tu B’shvat Seder, as well as many other exciting programs often including guest instructors and entertainers.
+Join us for Passover Second Night Seder, Sukkot, Hannukah, Purim, Tu B’shvat Seder and tikkun olam programs.

 Youth Education